 Slovak cuisine remains one of Europe’s best-kept secrets.
 Our journey begins with a traditional welcome, where you’ll trade dry history for personal stories spanning Bratislava’s royal past, the Iron Curtain years, and modern Slovakia.
-Guided by a local, you will taste the country’s soul through cheeses, festive Christmas soup, and our legendary Czechoslovak cola.
-The evening peaks with a family-style dinner of Slovak & Austro-Hungarian specialties paired with Slovak wine.
+Guided by a local, you will taste the country through cheeses, festive Christmas soup, and our legendary Czechoslovak cola.
+The tour peaks with a family-style dinner of Slovak & Austro-Hungarian specialties paired with Slovak wine.
 Along the ancient coronation route, we’ll discover a historic pharmacy and the iconic UFO bridge.
 We conclude at an elegant café with a EU-protected Bratislava pastry.
 Join us and discover the hidden flavors you would never find on your own.

 The Old Town Hall isn’t just a building; it’s the city’s history carved into stone.
 Standing on the Main Square since the 15th century, it remains a symbol of municipal autonomy and stability.
 Its appeal doesn’t lie in symmetry but in a beautiful kind of chaos—a patchwork of Gothic, Renaissance, and Baroque elements fused together over centuries.
 If you’re looking for a real scar of history, spot the cannonball embedded in the facade, left there by Napoleon’s troops in 1809.
 Today, it houses the Bratislava City Museum, but the real draw is the tower.
 The climb rewards you with a view of the Old Town exactly as it is: compact, red-roofed, and undeniably photogenic.